 Visits to the site by schools or any other group should be booked in advance via our Learning team and accompanied by a member of museum staff.
 Please email us to enquire and check availability.

-From June 2017, schools can visit the villa to take part in our new Roman Life learning session.
+From April to September, schools can visit the villa to take part in our Roman Life learning session.

 Long Cross, Kings Weston Roman Villa